 Click List By Snapping to control which layers can be snapped to while working with tools that support snapping, such as those for editing and measuring features.

 Click List By Labeling to view the layer's label classes.
-From List By Labeling, you can see and change the visibility of label classes, access the labeling properties for each label class, and change label properties for multiple label classes at the same time.
+From List By Labeling, you can see and change the visibility of label classes, reorder them, access the labeling properties for each label class, copy and paste the labeling properties between label classes, and change label properties for multiple label classes at the same time.
 Click the feature layer to select all of its label classes.